-Magellan borrowed an aggregate amount of \$65 million, principally, to fund the repayment of the Existing Debentures pursuant to the Original Loan and Bridge Loan.
-Both the Original Loan and the Bridge Loan bear interest at a rate of 10% per annum calculated and payable monthly and are collateralized and subordinated to the Bank Credit Facility.
-The Original Loan is repayable on July 1, 2009 and the Bridge Loan is repayable on July 31, 2008.
-For more information in relation to the Original Loan and Bridge Loan, reference is made to Note 21 of our audited consolidated financial statements for the year ended December 31, 2007 which is incorporated by reference into this Annual Information Form and see "Material Contracts" and "Interest of Management and Others in Material Transactions".
+Magellan borrowed an aggregate amount of \$65 million, principally, to fund the repayment of the Old Debentures pursuant to the Original Loan and Bridge Loan.
+Both the Original Loan and the Bridge Loan bear interest at a rate of 10% per annum calculated and payable monthly and are collateralized and subordinated to the operating credit facility.
+The Original Loan is repayable on July 1, 2009 and the Bridge Loan was repayable on July 31, 2008.
+Magellan repaid the Bridge Loan on June 24, 2008.
+For more information in relation to the Original Loan and Bridge Loan, reference is made to Note 9 of our audited consolidated financial statements for the year ended December 31, 2008 which is incorporated by reference into this Annual Information Form and see "Material Contracts" and "Interest of Management and Others in Material Transactions".
 See "Risks Inherent in Magellan's Business - The Corporation's debt is significant and may need to be refinanced and such refinancing may not be available".